AdaCore/spark2014/docs/ug/en/source/how_to_write_subprogram_contracts.rst

    capabilities.
 Indeed, to avoid soundness issues due to nontermination in logical formulas, GNATprove will not be able to see the contract of nonterminating functions if they are called from definitions of constants, from contracts, or from assertions.
+In such a case, an information message will be emitted, stating that (implicit) contracts of the function are not available for proof.
+This message won't appear if a ``Terminating`` annotation is supplied for the function as explained above.